-This device was tested for typical use with the back of the phone kept 0.39 inches (1.0 cm) from the body.
-To comply with FCC RF exposure requirements, a minimum separation distance of 0.39 inches (1.0 cm) must be maintained between the user's body and the back of the phone, including the antenna, whether extended or retracted.
+This device was tested for typical body-worn operations with the back of the phone kept 0.39 inches (1cm) between the user's body and the back of the phone.
+To comply with FCC RF exposure requirements, a minimum separation distance of 0.39 inches (1cm) must be maintained between the user's body and the back of the phone.
 Third-party belt-clips, holsters, and similar accessories containing metallic components may not be used.
-Avoid the use of accessories that cannot maintain 0.39 inches (1.0 cm) distance between the user's body and the back of the phone and have not been tested for compliance with FCC RF exposure limits.
+Body-worn accessories that cannot maintain 0.39 inches (1cm) separation distance between the user's body and the back of the phone, and have not been tested for typical body-worn operations may not comply with FCC RF exposure limits and should be avoided.